joemoose/psiops/docs/playing.md

 - **DETERMINATION ROLL**: If your character suffers a *consequence* that you don’t like as a player, you can try to resist it.
 You do so by calling for a *determination roll* to see how well you resist the *consequence*.

-    Spend 3 points of *momentum* to resist or limit your or someone else’s *consequence* from a failed roll.
+    Spend 3 *momentum* points to resist or limit your or someone else’s *consequence* from a failed roll.
 Roll **2D6 + Attribute**:

 	- On a **6 or less**, the *consequence* still happens.
 	- On a **7–9**, the *consequence* is reduced.
 	- On a **10–12**, the *consequence* is avoided.
 	- On a **13 or greater**, the *consequence* is avoided, and your next *action roll* has an *advantage*.

-- **FLASHBACKS**: Spend 4 points of *momentum* to call for a scene that has happened in the past to affect what hasn’t been established in the fiction yet.
+- **FLASHBACKS**: Spend 4 *momentum* points to call for a scene that has happened in the past to affect what hasn’t been established in the fiction yet.

 ## Advantages and Disadvantages